-WEIGHT

-ASSIGNED IN

-ALLOCATION FACTOR FORMULA
+ALLOCATION FACTOR WEIGHT ASSIGNED IN FORMULA

-Insured Unemployment Data 10%
+Insured Unemployment Data 10%n

 Unemployment Concentrations Data 25%

 Plant Closing and Mass Layoff Data 10%

 Declining Industries Data 20%

 Farmer-Rancher Economic Hardship Data 5%

 Long-Term Unemployment Data 30%

-- 2. Under WIOA, DOL allows transfer of up to 100% of funds between Dislocated Worker and Adult funding streams - 3.
-Availability
+- Under WIOA, DOL allows transfer of up to 100% of funds between Dislocated Worker and Adult funding streams - Availability

-Approximately 15.80 percent of the funds described below will be available for expenditure no earlier than July 1, 2017.
-The remaining 84.20 percent will be available for expenditure no earlier than October 1, 2017.
+Approximately 21.5 percent of the funds described below will be available for expenditure no earlier than July 1, 2023.
+The remaining 78.5 percent will be available for expenditure no earlier than October 1, 2023.
+Rapid Response

-4. Rapid Response

 The allocation does not include funds set aside for Rapid Response personnel at the local area.
-Requests for Rapid Response funds should be directed to the Office of Job Connections.
+Requests for Rapid Response funds should be directed to the Office of Grant Management.